 - Music is not provided but welcome if it is of appropriate volume and family-friendly.
 Headphones are not allowed.

-- The City of North Liberty and Beat the Bitter are not responsible for personal property, damages, or injuries.
+- The City of North Liberty is not responsible for personal property, damages, or injuries.

 - The City of North Liberty reserves the right to remove anyone from the ice deemed reckless or possibly harmful to other skaters.